 1. Look through magazines for ads featuring your type

-Then you want to think of real experiences in your life that will give you that type of recall.
-The next step is to find a word or two or a sound that will allow you to relive that moment.
+4. Then you want to think of real experiences in your life that will give you that type of recall, and find a word or two or a sound that will allow you to relive that moment.

 Got your photos ready?
 Check out our commercial audition listings!